Cishenn/AES/README.md

 #This is README.md
 ===================

+## Project Structure
-project branch has two directories
+Project master branch has two directories

-frontend codes place in frontend directory
+Frontend codes place in frontend directory

-bacnend codes place in backend directory
+Backend codes place in backend directory

+##
-our project has add git hook to inspect commit message
+Our project has added commit-message in .git/hooks to inspect commit message

-commit message should like "Added some new feature.
+Commit message should like "Added some new feature.
 Ref #999"